Simple Secrets for Sustainable Living

 By Tayler Jenkins

-The effort to live a more environmentally sustainable lifestyle can feel daunting and even hopeless at times, often enough so much so that it can lead one to wonder whether it’s even worth trying.
-Yet, when we make small efforts every day, it is not only personally fulfilling but also inspiring for others.
-Richard Rogers says “The only way forward, if we are going to improve the quality of the environment, is to get everybody involved.”
+Architect Richard Rogers says, “The only way forward, if we are going to improve the quality of the environment, is to get everybody involved.”
 Indeed, every bit that we do in our daily lives plays a role in bringing humankind that much closer to a healthier world for us and, importantly, future generations.
-The ideas I’ve listed below are simple and easy to integrate into your lifestyle, yet can substantially reduce your impacts and raise your day-to-day consciousness about the direct and indirect effects that your actions have on the world around you.
+The ideas I’ve listed below are simple to integrate, yet can substantially reduce your impact while also increasing awareness of the direct and indirect effects that your actions have on the world around you.
+The following are 4 concepts to consider in jour journey to more sustainable living.

 Recycle, Upcycle, and Prevent Waste